Cass Business School Resource Guide

 "nations.
 GDP has been criticized for leaving out key externalities, such as resource extraction,[clarification needed] environmental impact and unpaid domestic..."

-Article title : List of neighborhoods in Detroit
+Article title : Glossary of economics

 The Leonard N. Stern School of Business (commonly known as The Stern School or Stern), is New York University's business school.
 Established as the School of Commerce, Accounts and Finance in 1900, Stern is one of the oldest and most prestigious business schools in the world.
 It is also a founding member of the Association to Advance Collegiate Schools of Business.
 In 1988, it was named in honor of Leonard N. Stern, an alumnus and benefactor of the school.